-Five-year-old girl raped on the grounds of US embassy in New Delhi
+5-year-old girl raped in grounds of US embassy in New Delhi

-New Delhi (CNN)A man has been arrested for allegedly raping a five-year-old girl on the grounds of the US embassy in New Delhi, according to police.
+New Delhi (CNN)A man has been arrested for allegedly raping a 5-year-old girl in the grounds of the US Embassy in New Delhi, according to police.

 The girl was playing outside the embassy's staff quarters before she "was lured and raped by a neighbor," Eish Singhal, deputy commissioner of Delhi police, told CNN.